zeitgeistpm/zeitgeist/zeitgeist.md

 would be `hash(market_id, 0)` for Yes shares, `hash(market_id, 1)` for No shares, and `hash(market_id, 2)`
 for Invalid shares.

+## Trading

+Zeitgeist has two built-in methods to trade shares.
+These methods are a hybrid on- and off-chain orderbook and a Uniswap-style Automated Market Maker (AMM).
+For those familiar with the 0x-style orderbooks in the Ethereum ecosystem, Zeitgeist takes a nearly identical approach.
+Namely, operators (known in parlance as relayers) will keep the data of orders and only the hash of orders are published on-chain.
+This allows the chain to scale very well as it means all orders require only a constant size hash to be published on-chain.

 ### Reporting